-6.31.6.36.
+- 6.36.
 The maintenance programme should ensure that the levels of reliability and effectiveness of all plant structures, systems and components important to safety remain in accordance with the current plant safety analysis and that the safety status of the plant is not adversely affected after the commencement of operation.
-Additionally, the results of periodic reviews should be incorporated into the maintenance programme.
+Additionally, the results of periodic reviews should be incorporated into the maintenance programme. - 6.37.

-6.32.6.37.
-Deleted.
 The development of the maintenance programme should be initiated early in the design phase in close liaison with the design organization to ensure that the plant is designed to facilitate maintenance.
 Maintenance activities should be planned in order to achieve the required reliability and availability of plant structures, systems and components while keeping the exposure of personnel ALARA.
-The results of probabilistic safety assessments (PSAs) and its applications [27] may be incorporated.
+The results of probabilistic safety assessments (PSAs) may be incorporated.
 The operating organization should collect information on the maintenance needs from designers, manufacturers and other operating organizations, to ensure that only the appropriate maintenance practices are established and the necessary maintenance equipment is acquired.
-The maintenance programme should be reviewed at regular intervals throughout the life of the plant to optimize the programme on the basis of PSAs its applications and operating experience.
+The maintenance programme should be reviewed at regular intervals throughout the life of the plant to optimize the programme on the basis of PSAs and operating experience.
 This optimization should ensure that there is a correct balance between preventive maintenance, predictive maintenance, maintenance during power operation and minimization of breakdown maintenance on safety systems.

-The programme should be established at such a time that it can be implemented to the extent necessary to cope with the plant systems as they are put into operation or transferred to the responsibility of the operating organization, whichever comes first.

-6.39.
-Deleted.
-The maintenance programme should include provisions for decontaminating plant items to prevent the spread of contamination.
+- 6.38.
+The programme should be established at such a time that it can be implemented to the extent necessary to cope with the plant systems as they are put into operation or transferred to the responsibility of the operating organization, whichever comes first. - 6.39.
+The maintenance programme should include provisions for decontaminating plant items to prevent the spread of contamination. - 6.40.
+Detailed guidance on the establishment and implementation of the maintenance programme can be found in Ref.
+[11].